nkunievsky/nkunievsky.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-PhD student in the Economics Department at the University of Chicago.
-My main interests are Labor Economics and Applied Econometrics, focusing on the intersection of choices and information.
+ Ph.D. student in the Economics Department at the University of Chicago.
+My primary interests lie in Labor Economics and Applied Econometrics, specifically focusing on the intersection of choice and information.
+Before joining the University of Chicago, I received a Masters in Economics from Tel-Aviv University and worked as a research assistant at The Hebrew University and The Research Department of the Bank of Israel.